TheBlad768/Sonic-3-Knuckles-Epilogue-Public-Source/README.md

 ## Disclaimer

-This version will be different from the release version because the controversial content has been removed.
+### <code style="color : RED">This version will be different from the release version because the controversial content has been removed.</code>

 • New version of the hack